Hands-free Ventilation with a Portable Ventilator

 - Simple to use with intuitive controls and predefined settings

-- Smalland lightweight
+- Small and lightweight

-- Consistent rate and volume
+- Consistent ventilation rates and tidal volumes

-With MEDUMAT EasyCPR, EMS field providers can deliver consistent ventilations during patient resuscitation.
-In manual mode, a rescuer can trigger the ventilator to administer a breath with the push of a button while maintaining a good mask seal with both hands.
+With MEDUMAT Easy CPR, EMS field providers can deliver consistent ventilation during patient resuscitation.
+Using the ventilator's MEDUtrigger, rescuers can manually administer breaths to the patient with the push of a button while using both hands to maintain a good mask seal.

 Designed for Out-Of-Hospital Environments

-MEDUMAT EasyCPR’s built-in adult and pediatric settings allow you to quickly ventilate at the right rate and volume during critical situations.
-Qualified medical personnel can use MEDUMAT EasyCPR to ventilate patients with a variety of conditions.
-And at less than 1.5 pounds, MEDUMAT EasyCPR is ideal for the pre-hospital setting.
+MEDUMAT Easy CPR’s built-in adult and pediatric settings allow you to quickly ventilate at the right rate and volume during critical situations.

-Thanks to its dimensions, the compact ventilator MEDUMAT EasyCPR can be transported and stored easily.
-The devices can be securely mounted on a stretcher with the mounting set (with its retaining plate and fastening strap) or carried in the provided protective transport bag.
+Thanks to its small dimensions, our MEDUMAT Easy CPR ventilator can be easily transported and stored.
+The device can be securely mounted on a stretcher using the mounting kit (retaining plate and fastening strap) and carried / stored in the provided protective transport bag or the standard oxygen bag.

 - Dimensions: 3.9 x 5.7 x 3.5 inch (100 x 145 x 90 mm)